wolfmanjm/kivy-smoothie-host/README.md

 In order to send email a file ```notify.ini``` must be created with the SMTP authentication for your email server.
 (GMail works fine for instance).
 Look at the file ```sample-notify.ini``` and modify accordingly.

+Additionally an email can optionally be sent whenever a run finishes either ok or abnormally, set the notify email option is Settings.

 Note for gmail users, it is best to setup an application password and use that instead of your gmail login.

 ### Unexpected HALTs